ReScience/ReScience-article-2/cover-letter-pnas.md

 Considering the ever increasing importance of computational methods in all scientific disciplines, we believe that our approach to replication is of interest to a broad audience of researchers, and therefore to the readership of PNAS.
+Moreover, we feel that our initiative is fully in line with the National Academy's recent efforts to improve reproducibility and replicability in science.